citp/privacy-policy-historical/r/re/rea/reachmail.net.md

-> *The following text is extracted and transformed from the reachmail.net privacy policy that was archived on 2015-09-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150908173905id_/http%3A//www.reachmail.net/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the reachmail.net privacy policy that was archived on 2016-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160627132902id_/http%3A//www.reachmail.net/privacy-policy) for the most accurate reproduction.*

-# Free Email Marketing Software, Services & Tools | ReachMail
+# Privacy Policy | Reachmail

 ReachMail is committed to the highest standards of Privacy and maintains a strict Anti-Spam policy.